Random Number Generator

 RandomState

 can be used to create a random generator that matches Matlab’s default random generator.
-This is for example used by NeoRadium when comparing the simulation results with Matlab’s implementation.predictable random generator based onRandomState
+For example, this is used by NeoRadium when comparing the simulation results with Matlab’s implementation.predictable random generator based onRandomState

 in NeoRadium>>> from neoradium import random >>> # Creating a predictable random generator based on "RandomState" >>> myGen = random.getGenerator(np.random.RandomState(123)) >>> myGen.random(size=5) array([0.69646919, 0.28613933, 0.22685145, 0.55131477, 0.71946897])predictable random generator in Matlab>> rng(123); >> rand(1,5) ans = 0.6965 0.2861 0.2269 0.5513 0.7195